 I used spend hours scouring the Internet trying to learn everything and read everything.
 I still do that, but not for the basic things.
 So I thought I will share with you those little things that made a huge difference in my blogging statistics and engagement rate.

-Here is a checklist for the new bloggers to ensure you have everything you need to increase your blog engagement and follower count.
+Here is a new bloggers checklist to ensure you have everything you need to increase your blog engagement and follower count.
 They are not going to be general advices nor highly technical.
 These are stuff that you and I can work on.
 So let us get on with it, shall we?

 1) Is your Home button easy accessible?